Inverse design of 3d molecular structures with conditional generative neural networks: Introduction

 Some of us have previously proposed G\nobreakdash-SchNet~\cite{gebauer2019gschnet}, an auto-regressive deep neural network that generates diverse, small organic molecules by placing atom after atom in Euclidean space.
 It has been applied in the 3D-Scaffold framework to build molecules around a functional group associated with properties of interest in order to discover novel drug candidates~\cite{joshi20213d-scaffold}.
 Such an approach requires prior knowledge about the relationship between functional groups and target properties and might prevent the model from unfolding its potential by limiting sampling to very specific molecules.
 G\nobreakdash-SchNet has been biased by fine-tuning on a fraction of the training data set containing all molecules with small HOMO-LUMO gap~\cite{gebauer2019gschnet}.
 For this, a sufficient amount of training examples in the target space is required.
 However, the most interesting regions for exploration are often those where reference calculations are sparse.

-In this work, we propose conditional G\nobreakdash-SchNet ({\cgschnet}), a conditional generative neural network for the inverse design of molecules with arbitrary composition.
+In this work, we propose conditional G\nobreakdash-SchNet ({\cgschnet}), a conditional generative neural network for the inverse design of molecules.
 Building on G\nobreakdash-SchNet, the model learns conditional distributions depending on structural or chemical properties allowing us to sample corresponding 3d molecular structures.
-In contrast to previously proposed approaches, our architecture is able to jointly target \emph{multiple} properties without the need to retrain or otherwise indirectly constrain the sampling process.
-Thus, the model leverages the full information of the training data resulting in increased generalization and data efficiency.
+Our architecture is designed to generate molecules of arbitrary size and does not require the specification of a target composition.
+Consequently, it learns the relationship between the composition of molecules and their physical properties in order to sample candidates exhibiting given target properties, e.g. preferring smaller structures when targeting small polarizabilities.
+Previously proposed methods have been biased towards one particular set of target property values at a time by adjusting the training objective or data~\cite{gebauer2019gschnet,simm2020reinforcement_3d}.
+In contrast, our conditional approach permits searching for molecules with any desirable set of target property values after training is completed.
+It is able to jointly target multiple properties without the need to retrain or otherwise indirectly constrain the sampling process.
+This provides the foundation for the model to leverage the full information of the training data resulting in increased generalization and data efficiency.
 We demonstrate that {\cgschnet} enables the exploration of sparsely populated regions that are hardly accessible with unconditional models.
 To this end, we conduct extensive experiments with diverse conditioning targets including chemical properties, atomic compositions and molecular fingerprints.
 In this way, we generate novel molecules with predefined structural motifs, isomers of a given composition that exhibit specific chemical properties, and novel configurations that jointly optimize HOMO-LUMO gap \emph{and} energy.
 This demonstrates that our model enables flexible, \emph{guided} exploration of chemical compound space.